MuhammadSobhy/DesignPatterns/README.md

 ##### 3- Composite Pattern
 To compose nested structures of objects and to deal with the classes for these objects uniformly.

+##### 4- Proxy Pattern
+The Proxy acts as a simplified or lightweight version of the original object and still able to accomplish the same tasks, but may delegate requests to the original object to achieve them.

+##### 5- Decorator Pattern
+Uses aggregation to combine behaviors at runtime.

 ### Sources
 Design Patterns on [Coursera](https://www.coursera.org/learn/design-patterns/).